Course Outline

 Requirements

-- Java developers who are new to reactive programming
+- Java developers new to reactive programming for government projects.

-- Technical leads and architects investigating Spring WebFlux
+- Technical leads and architects exploring Spring WebFlux for government use cases.

-- Backend engineers aiming to develop non-blocking web applications
+- Backend engineers seeking to build non-blocking web applications for government systems.

 Testimonials (5)